 1. Bring Cash.

 The Bristol Renaissance Fair does not take credit cards.
 At least the food vendors we patronized didn’t.
-And the performers work for tips, so bring some small bills.
+And the performers work for tips, so bring plenty of singles and $5 bills.

 2. Be on the Lookout for Bosoms.

 Lots of bosoms.
-Enough to make a 12-year-old drool–before you happen upon a young wench with her tip jar strategically nestled among her ample… Well, you likely get the picture.
+Enough to make a 12-year-old boy drool.
+Chances are you will happen upon a young wench with her tip jar strategically nestled among her ample… Well, you likely get the picture.
 And if you don’t, just ask the nearest 12-year-old boy.

 3. Don’t Miss the Mud Show.